Systems, Entities and Fields

 • System.

-• The type of physical entity.
+• The type of Physical Entity.

-• A list of technical fields of the physical entity.
+• The description of the entity.

-The button “History” shows the history of changes made to the physical entity.
+The button “History” shows the history of changes made to the Physical Entity.

 The page is completed by a dynamic part, which changes behavior based on the selected tab: